segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ##### What is the cost to use AWS Glue?

-The pricing for Glue can be found [here] (/https://aws.amazon.com/glue/pricing/).
+The pricing for Glue can be found [here](https://aws.amazon.com/glue/pricing/).
 For reference, Data Lakes creates 1 table per event type in your source and adds 1 partition per hour to the event table.

 ##### What limits does AWS Glue have?

-AWS Glue has limits across various factors, such as number of databases per account, tables per account, etc. A full list of Glue limits can be found [here] (/https://docs.aws.amazon.com/general/latest/gr/glue.html#limits_glue).
+AWS Glue has limits across various factors, such as number of databases per account, tables per account, etc. A full list of Glue limits can be found [here](https://docs.aws.amazon.com/general/latest/gr/glue.html#limits_glue).

 The most common limits to keep in mind are:
 - Databases per account: 10,000